We are searching for

 what is tire stretching

-If you aren't familiar with tire stretching, or stretched tires, many people take tires meant for a slimmer rim and install them on a wider rim.
+If you aren't familiar with tire stretching, or stretched tires, it involves taking tires designed for a narrower rim and installing them on a wider rim.
 The installation process is difficult, and it leads to the tire being stretched to fit.
 The final product is a unique-looking tire that some people find stylish and like showing off.
 The trouble with stretched tires is that they can be unsafe, and they aren't nearly as reliable as tires that are used properly.

-Tire stretching is a fashionable modification that some vehicle owners make to their rides.
+Stretched tires are a fashionable modification that some vehicle owners make to enhance the appearance of their rides.
 They install a standard tire on a wider wheel, and the tire gets stretched to give it a different shape.
 Some car and truck owners prefer the look of stretched tires to the standard shape, and they have a unique appearance you might want to show off.

 Stretching a tire is a dangerous activity that makes the tire less reliable and can put you in danger as you drive around.

 It's important to note that you should never stretch your own tires.
-If you do stretch a tire, you're making your vehicle more dangerous to drive, and you're putting yourself at risk while stretching the tire.
+If you stretch a tire, you're making your vehicle more dangerous to drive, and you're putting yourself at risk while stretching the tire on the rim.

 With that said, many people do stretch tires at home.
 These people are willing to risk themselves to make their vehicles look cool.
-They use tire spoons, an air compressor, a valve core tool, and starter fluid, as well as a long lighter to perform the stretch.
+They use:

 These daring individuals begin by using the tire spoons to mount the tire on the wheel.
 By slowly working around the tire, they are able to get it over the lip and position it between the lip on either side of the wheel.
 Once the tire is mounted, it's time to begin seating the tire and creating the stretch.